-Heartburn or ulcer medicine
+Heartburn vs. ulcer medicine

-➢Acid blockers should be taken on the morning of the surgery to reduce the risk of aspiration pneumonia.

-Examples: Zantac, Pepcid, Axid, Prilosec, Pantoprazole, Reglan

-Antacids should NOT be taken as they contain particulate material that may damage the lungs if aspirated

-Examples: Maalox, Tums, Carafate
+- Acid blockers should be taken with a sip of water at home before leaving for the hospital; helps to reduce the risk of aspiration pneumonia. - Examples: Zantac, Pepcid, Axid, Prilosec, Pantoprazole, Reglan - Antacids should NOT be taken they contain particulate material that may damage the lungs if aspirated - Examples: Maalox, Tums, Carafate

+No CBD/THC products on the day of your surgery.